Crimson Bears fall to Lynx in opening match at state volleyball tournament

 "That was a tough game," Lockhart said following the match.
 "I am glad that we got it under our belt and adjusted to the court and arena.
 It is truly an incredible experience to get to play in that building.
 As for Dimond, I thought we competed well with them.
 The only thing I would say is that we needed to clean up our passes in order to give our hitters a good chance to put the ball down.
 If we were able to clean that up I think every set would have been like the third or even a better outcome.
 Tomorrow we need to focus on one point at a time and get through one game at a time.
 We are excited to hop out there tomorrow and hopefully make our way back up to the winners bracket."

 Five ties later Dimond had a 10-8 lead until a misshit put JDHS’ Troxel at service and Nizich killed a shot to trail 10-9.
-Dimond would stay ahead via two-point scoring possessions and lead 21-15 with JDHS points coming on kills by Koski and Nizich.
+Dimond would stay ahead via two-point scoring possessions and lead 21-15 with JDHS' points coming on kills by Koski and Nizich.
 Dihle would kill for JDHS possession and Troxel served to within two points, 21-19, including kills by Dihle and senior Neela Thomas.

-Dimond’s Trombley killed for service and a JDHS misshit put the Lynx up 23-19.
+Dimond’s Trombley killed for service, and a JDHS misshit put the Lynx up 23-19.
 Nizich killed for JDHS possession, and Veikoso served to force a misshit and to close to 23-21.
 A kill by Dimond junior Nia Cook earned Lynx possession and Sila killed for set and match point at 25-21.

 “Heading into tomorrow, our team needs to focus on steady passing and running our offense,” Dihle said.
 “When we are hitting, it disrupts the other team’s defense and therefore their offense as well.
 I am super excited for tomorrow, and I look forward to the challenge.”

 “They worked hard for sure and never gave up,” JDHS coach Jody Levernier said of the Crimson Bears.
-“The first and third set they passed much better which allowed them to attack the ball.
+“The first and third set they passed much better, which allowed them to attack the ball.
 The more we attacked the closer we stuck with them.
 They have to remember that tomorrow.
 Good passes lead to our hitters being able to swing away.
 We need to attack first.”

-In other 4A tournament action the CIC at-large seed Service Cougars toppled the NLC number one Soldotna Stars 3-0 (25-13, 25-23, 26-24).
-The CIC third-place Chugiak Mustangs upended the CIC number-one seed South Anchorage Wolverines in a five-set thriller 3-2 (25-22, 17-25, 25-19, 17-25, 15-13).
+In other 4A tournament action Thursday, the CIC at-large seed Service Cougars toppled the NLC number one Soldotna Stars 3-0 (25-13, 25-23, 26-24), and the CIC third-place Chugiak Mustangs upended the CIC number-one seed South Anchorage Wolverines in a five-set thriller 3-2 (25-22, 17-25, 25-19, 17-25, 15-13).

 South and Soldotna will fight to stay alive in elimination play at 10 a.m.
 Friday.
+The winner will play an elimination game against Dimond at 1:30 p.m.
+Service will play an elimination game at 3:15 p.m. against the winner of JDHS and Lathrop.

-The 3A state tournament began on Thursday with the Southeast Conference champion Sitka Wolves falling to the Southcentral Conference number two Kenai Kardinals by the score of 3-0 (25-19, 25-21, 25-21) and the Aurora Conference number one Valdez Buccaneers sweeping the Western Conference number two Nome Nanooks 3-0 (25-22, 25-22, 25-22).
+The 3A state tournament began Thursday with the Southeast Conference champion Sitka Wolves falling to the Southcentral Conference number two Kenai Kardinals by the score of 3-0 (25-19, 25-21, 25-21), and the Aurora Conference number one Valdez Buccaneers sweeping the Western Conference number two Nome Nanooks 3-0 (25-22, 25-22, 25-22).

-The Western Conference number one Barrow Whalers fell to the Aurora Conference number two Monroe Rams 3-2 and the Southcentral Conference number one Nikiski Bulldogs swept the Western Conference at-large selection Kotzebue Huskies 3-0 (25-17, 25-19, 25-19).
+The Western Conference number one Barrow Whalers fell to the Aurora Conference number two Monroe Rams 3-2, and the Southcentral Conference number one Nikiski Bulldogs swept the Western Conference at-large selection Kotzebue Huskies 3-0 (25-17, 25-19, 25-19).

 • Contact Klas Stolpe at klas.stolpe@gmail.com.